icerpc/icerpc-docs/pages/slice/encoding/index.md

 The encoder encodes a `string` followed by an `int32` into a stream of bytes.
 Later on, a decoder decodes these bytes.
 Since the decoder has the same definitions, it expects the stream to hold an encoded `string` followed by an encoded `int32`.
 The stream does not encode "the following bytes represent a string".
-If the byte stream holds some other encoded type, the decoding fails.
+If the byte stream holds some other encoded type, the decoding fails—or if by some miracle it succeeds, the decoded data is gibberish.

 ## Slice encoding versions